 Tag Attributes Description

 dianlau The display element describes one display.

-display name The logical name of the display.
+display The logical name of the display.

+name

 Deprecated.
-This value is not taken in consideration.
-Use Micr
+This value is not taken in consideration

 priority launcher option instead.

 default Deprecated.
 This value is not taken in consideration.

 fonts The list of system fonts.
 The system fonts are available for all displays.

 Court A system font.

 font file The font file path.
 The path may be absolute or relative to the XML file.

 range A font generic range.

 range name The generic range name (LATIN, HAN, etc.)

 Optional.
-Defines one or several sub parts "1": add only part 1 of the range Optional.
 Defines one or several sub parts of the generic range.

-"1": add only part 1 of the range
+sections "1": add only part 1 of the range

 "1-5": add parts 1 to 5

 "1,5": add parts 1 and 5

 These combinations are allowed:

 "1,5,6-8" add parts 1, 5, and 6 through 8

 By default, all range parts are embedded.

 customranca A font-specific range.

 customrange UTF16 value of the very first character to embed.

 start

 end UTF16 value of the very last character to embed.